hsyl20/ghc-cross-compilation/index.rst

    * ``-target host``: should always be available.
 However with stage 1 compilers we can't reuse self packages (boot libraries of the compilers and the compiler package itself) because of ABI mismatch.
+There two solutions:

-Hence a second set of boot libraries need to be built for the host just as if we were building a stage 2 compiler (hence it may require reinstallable boot libraries).
-Or Cabal should be aware of the bootstrapping relationships between toolchains (next item).
+      * a second set of boot libraries need to be built for the host just as if we were building a stage 2 compiler (hence it may require reinstallable boot libraries)

+     * Cabal should be aware of the bootstrapping relationships between toolchains (next item).

 #.
 Cabal should be aware of the available toolchains